 A tortoise sound-box from the 5th century BCE survives, as do tuning pegs from the 6th century BCE.
 Several carved figures from the arms of lyres have survived, notably an inlaid ivory youth from Samos (c.
 7th century BCE) and a woman with sphinx and swan from c.
 600 BCE.
 Complete lyres survive from the Hellenistic period, a notable example being the bronze lyre from the Antikythera shipwreck.

-Lyres in Greek Culture
+The Importance of Lyres in Greek Culture

 Music, and specifically playing the lyre, was an integral part of Greek education.
 Even mythical figures enjoyed the benefits of a musical education; for example, Achilles was taught to play the lyre by the wise centaur Cheiron.
 Plato considered only the lyre or kithara as suitable instruments for musical education.